 She attended Fall River public schools and graduated from BMC Durfee High School in 1986, anxious to start college in the fall at the University of Massachusetts in Amherst.
 She later graduated from Umass with a bachelors degree in 1991.
 Joanne was involved with the marching band and color guard in both high school and college and was an active member of Kappa Kappa Gamma, a national woman's fraternity at Umass...little did she know that two of her three sisters, Kris and Jackie, shared the same interests in color guard and the marching band.

 After graduating from college, Joanne spent several years living and working as a recruiter for Kelly Services in Macon, Georgia then in Boston, MA.
 After having returned to the Boston Area, she soon began her current career as an executive assistant and event planner for Hewlett Packard in 1996.
 Her job with Hewlett Packard relocated her and her husband Scott, also a Hewlett Packard employee, to Atlanta, GA in 2004.
-Today, both Joanne and Scott are able to work from their home offices, allowing them to return to New England, settling in Sandwich, MA on Cape Cod with their dogs, Riley & Casey.
+Currently, Joanne and her husband, Scott live with their Golden Retriever, Casey on Canobie Lake in Windham, New Hampshire.
+Together, they enjoy the outdoors, especially during boating and ski season.
+Joanne works from home as an executive assistant with a high tech company.

 Reflections on Jackie